ClevrSolutions/ATS-Documentation/ats-public-documentation/general/compatibility.md

 #### Known Limitations

-+ IE one in a while produces typos when keys are sent to the browser.
++ IE sometimes generates typos when keys are sent to the browser.
 This can result in wrong values being set to input fields.

 ### Other Browsers